 Nearly all credit cards impose a cash advance fee when accessing money from an ATM.
 In addition, most cards will have a higher interest rate for cash advances.
 To avoid both the fee and the higher cash advance interest rate, don’t use your credit card in this way and to rely on a debit card for your cash instead.
 If you must use a credit card to access cash, there is one card that doesn’t have a cash advance fee, the PenFed Promise Visa Card.
-In addition, the Barclaycard Ring MasterCard charges a flat fee of just $3 for each cash advance while imposing the same interest rate for cash advances that it does for purchases.
+In addition, the Barclaycard Ring MasterCard charges $5 or 2% for each cash advance while imposing the same interest rate for cash advances that it does for purchases.

 Remember, it’s always a good idea to read the terms and conditions of any credit card you are considering so you understand what (and when) fees may be imposed before you apply for that particular product.
 You should also check your credit ahead of time to make sure you can handle another card or hard inquiry.
-(You can do so by pulling your credit reports for free each year at AnnualCreditReport.com and viewing your credit scores for free each month on Credit.com.)
+(You can do so by pulling your credit reports for free each year at AnnualCreditReport.com and viewing your credit scores for free every 14 days on Credit.com.)

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.